JitkaCNGroup/lentils/doc/U-19_Initialize_game.md

 **Postconditions:**

- - Team status for every cypher is reset (first is in status pending)
+ - Team status for every cypher is reset (first cypher is in status pending)
  - Every team has no taken hint
  - Teams have 0 points